CityOfVernonia/vernonia-annexation-documents/README.md

-# columbia-county-annexation-documents
+# vernonia-annexation-documents

-A tool for downloading Columbia County annexation documents and converting to PDF.
+A tool for downloading Vernonia annexation documents and converting to PDF.

-Updated 2021.12.01 with 336 results containing one download error.
+Updated 2021.12.02.

 ### requirements